mongodb-labs/migration-verifier/README.md

 In this case, '`failed_docs`' contains all the meta data mismatches, in this case an index named '`x_1`'.

-# Known Problems
+# Known Issues

 - The verifier may report missing documents on the destination that don’t actually appear to be missing (i.e., a nonexistent problem).
 This has been hard to reproduce.
+If missing documents are reported, it is good practice to check for false positives.

 - The verifier, during its first generation, may report a confusing “Mismatches found” but then report 0 problems.
 This is a reporting bug in mongosync; if you see it, check the documents in `migration_verification_metadata.verification_tasks` for generation 1 (not generation 0).